The control gap most migrations miss

 Rollback as a control, not a contingency

-Auditors treat rollback capability as a control in its own right.
+Auditors treat rollback capability as a control in its own right, consistent with the change-management guidance in the PCAOB auditing standards.
 If the new system fails its first quarter-end close, the company needs to revert to Oracle Forms without losing transactions.
 Migration plans that assume one-way cutover fail this test immediately.

 The architecture that survives audit keeps both systems pointed at the same Oracle Database through a REST API layer until two consecutive clean closes.
-Parallel operation isn’t a luxury — it’s the rollback control.
+Parallel operation isn’t a luxury — it’s the rollback control, and it’s the same pattern behind the migration nobody notices.

 The bottom line